SupaxInc/multimodal-llm-from-scratch/resources/PaliGemma-VLM.md

 #    - The non-blue squares represent incorrect pairings
 #
 # Temperature controls contrast in similarity scores:
+# - Control how "strict" the model is in its matching
 # - Lower temperature (e.g., 0.07) = sharper contrast between matches/non-matches
 # - Higher temperature = softer, more gradual distinctions
 ```